Policies, Paperwork, and Payments

+At Cub Creek Science Camp, our paperwork includes information about your camper including their history and medical information, information regarding how you intend for them to arrive to camp (driving or flying), and even includes unique questionaires that help us to get your camper before they arrive at camp.
+Paperwork at camp is completely digital!
+Our camp registration and camper profile database is Campwise.
 Every parent has a unique parent dashboard which gives them access to their camper's camp registration information and records.
 Campers are required to have a complete camper profile and medical history on file prior to attendance.
 Unless you are a late registration, all paperwork must be complete by April 1st.
-Families who register late are given up to 30 days to complete paperwork.
+Families who register late (after March 5) are given up to 30 days to complete paperwork.
 As always, you are welcome to call or email us with any issues you may experience with your parent dashboard.
-We're also happy to take payments or set up automatic payment plans over the phone.

 Preparing Medications for Camp

 All medications that your child should take while at camp, must be packaged into single dose medication packs.
-At Cub Creek medications that are taken on a scheduled basis to maintain or improve health, including vitamins, supplements and over-the-counter.
+At Cub Creek medications that are taken on a scheduled basis to maintain or improve health, including vitamins, supplements and over-the-counter must be packaged.

 In order to ensure your camper receives the correct medication at the correct times, we are asking you to pre-package all your camper's medications according to the guidelines outlined below.
 The easiest way to do this, is to go through one of the pharmacies that provide free medication packet services.
 Some of these pharmacies include CVS, Sinks and Amazon.
 But, if you prefer, you are welcome to package their own medications into individual medication packs or small envelopes.